Rahat-ch/blog/content/blog/map-filter-reduce/index.md

 Here's a challenge for you guys:

 Using the inventory array, return a new array of just the car names!
-If you figure it out send me a tweet @rahat_music!
+If you figure it out send me a tweet @rahatcodes!